outcaste-io/ristretto/README.md

 # ristretto
-Benchmark for existing high performance caches

 # How to Run
-To run the benchmarks, run the following command -
+To run the benchmarks for existing caches, run the following command -
 ```
 go test -bench=. -cpu=N
 ```